GoInterject/GoInterject.github.io/bApps/bFinancials/Test2Live.md

 ---
 There are two options available when moving your Interject Financials report templates and rollups from a test environment to the live environment, where your users can interact with them.

-**Option 1:** [Moving the Entire Database](/bApps/bFinancials/Test2Live.html#option-1-moving-the-entire-database) – This option should only be used when "Live" and "Test" environment are the simler.
-Following criteria must be met:
+**Option 1:** [Moving the Entire Database](/bApps/bFinancials/Test2Live.html#option-1-moving-the-entire-database) – This option should only be used when "Live" and "Test" environment are the similar.
+The following criteria must be met:

 - [ ] Epicor test database(s) need to be snapshots of "Live".
-(Data in "Test" server can be older then what is on "Live")
+(Data in "Test" server can be older than what is on "Live")
 - [ ] Epicor data on "Test" was not changed since the snapshot from "Live"
 - [ ] All Epicor database(s) on “Live” should also be in “Test”
 - [ ] SQL Server version and setup of “Test” should match “Live”

-**Option 2:** [Deploying A New Implementation from Scratch](/bApps/bFinancials/Test2Live.html#option-2-deploying-a-new-implementation-from-scratch) – This option will take more time, but it will be from scratch installation.
-The installation steps will mirror the initial deploy for “Test” server.
-Additional steps will include transferring over rollups, templates and report from “Test” Company to “Live”.
+**Option 2:** [Deploying A New Implementation from Scratch](/bApps/bFinancials/Test2Live.html#option-2-deploying-a-new-implementation-from-scratch) – This option will take more time, but it will be a from-scratch installation.
+The installation steps will mirror the initial deploy for a “Test” server.
+Additional steps will include transferring rollups, templates, and reports from “Test” company to “Live”.

 ### Option 1: Moving the Entire Database

-This option goes through steps to restoring a backup of Interject_Reporting from "Test" to "Live" environment and connect the database so that imports and reporting work.
-Before using this option review requirement listed above.
+This option details the steps in restoring a backup of Interject_Reporting from a "Test" to a "Live" environment and connecting the database so it imports and reporting work.
+Before using this option review the requirement listed above.

 > To Do
 >